Danielelucon/oxygen-evolution/README.md

-Clark Pipeline: Oxygen Evolution Analysis
+# Oxygen Evolution Analysis

-A Python-based workflow for processing, smoothing, and analyzing dissolved oxygen kinetic data from Clark-type electrodes.
+This repository provides a downstream analysis pipeline for dissolved oxygen kinetic data obtained from Clark-type electrodes.

-This repository provides tools to automatically filter raw electrode noise, detect active phases of photosynthesis and respiration, calculate precise physiological rates, and generate publication-ready figures.
+The pipeline parses raw electrode outputs, applies Savitzky-Golay filtering, automatically detects active metabolic phases, calculates physiological rates via linear regression, and generates overlay visualisations.

-🧰 Repository Structure
+## Repository Contents

-This repository is split into two primary tools depending on your analytical needs:

-Full Analysis Pipeline (o2_analysis.py)

-Designed for rigorous rate extraction.

-Processes raw kinetic traces and applies Savitzky-Golay filtering to calculate continuous instantaneous rates.

-Automatically detects rough metabolic phases based on standard deviation thresholds.

-Isolates the geometric midpoint of these phases and applies a strict 30-second linear regression to calculate highly accurate $\Delta O_2/min$ rates.

-Exports a detailed .csv table of all calculated rates and a 3-panel .svg summary plot.

-Overlay Visualization (o2_overlay.py)
+Universal_Oxygen_Rate_Analysis.ipynb: The primary Jupyter Notebook combining both analysis and overlay functions.

+o2_analysis.py: A standalone Python script for full rate extraction and individual multi-panel plotting.

-Designed for rapid visual comparison across multiple biological replicates or conditions.
+o2_overlay.py: A standalone Python script for rapid visual overlay of multiple traces.

-Bypasses the strict regression math to purely focus on smoothing and plotting.

-Generates a clean, 2-panel overlay (Kinetic Trace + Instantaneous Rate) for any number of input files using a colourblind-safe Okabe-Ito palette.

-📊 How It Works (The Math)

-Clark electrode data is notoriously noisy, making automated linear regressions difficult.
-This pipeline solves that using the following approach:

-Smoothing & Derivation: The raw oxygen concentration (nmol) is passed through a Savitzky-Golay filter (default: polyorder 3).
-The pipeline simultaneously calculates the first derivative to determine the instantaneous rate of change per second, scaled to per minute.

-Phase Detection: A dynamic threshold (4× the standard deviation of the noise) is used to locate active "uphill" (photosynthetic) and "downhill" (respiratory) phases that last for a minimum duration.

-Midpoint Regression: To avoid the "lag" often seen at the beginning and end of light/dark transitions, the algorithm finds the exact geometric midpoint of the active phase.
-It then creates a strict 30-second window around this midpoint and calculates a linear regression (slope) to determine the final physiological rate.

-🚀 Usage
+Dummy_CONTROL.csv & Dummy_CONDITION.csv: Anonymised datasets for local testing.

-Data Requirements
+## Mandatory Data Structure

-Input data should be standard .csv exports from your electrode software.
-The script dynamically scans the file for the start of the data block, looking for the column headers Time and Oxygen 1.
+Input data must be standard .csv exports from your electrode software.
+The script dynamically scans the file to locate the start of the data block, but requires the following exact column headers (case-insensitive):

-Running the Analysis
+Time

+Oxygen 1

+## Local Execution

+### 1. Install Dependencies

+Install the required libraries via your terminal: pip install numpy pandas scipy matplotlib

+### 2. Run the Code

+**Option A: Using standard Python**
-Simply add your .csv files to the input_files list at the bottom of either script:
+Open o2_analysis.py or o2_overlay.py in your preferred IDE, update the input_files list at the very bottom of the script with your file paths, and execute.

-input_files = [
-    "Dummy_CONTROL.csv",
-    "Dummy_CONDITION.csv"
-]
+**Option B: Using Jupyter Notebook**
+Launch the notebook environment from your terminal: jupyter notebook
+Open Universal_Oxygen_Rate_Analysis.ipynb, modify the input_files list in the execution cell, and run the notebook.